BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

                                         `True` and steps into the `elif` branch and has as result `line_number = 8`.

-The last step contradicts our hypothesis and that means our hypothesis is _disproven_ and not valid.
+The last step contradicts our hypothesis and that means our hypothesis is _disproved_ and not valid.
 With this information we can create a new hypothesis and test and continue our forward reasoning:

 > __Hypothesis__: Given the inputs `3`, `5`, and `1`, the correct maximum number is determined, but the incorrect output value is assigned.